-Optomed and its' suppliers and distributors operate globally and are subject to various national and regional regulations in the areas of medical devices, product safety, product claims, data protection, intellectual property rights, health and safety, competition, employment, taxes and anti-money laundering and anti-bribery & corruption (AML & ABC).
-Furthermore, many of the company's devices are subject to various medical related assessment (including clinical trials), clearance and approval processes that are required to introduce the Company's products on the markets.

-Failure to comply with the regulations might lead to loss of sales permits in different markets, product recalls, reputational issues, civil and criminal actions leading to various direct and indirect damages to Optomed and its employees that are not completely covered by Optomed's insurance coverage.
-Especially, failures with respect to compliance with certain medical devices related regulations and processes may hinder the company's devices market access.
+Optomed together with its suppliers and distributors operate globally and are subject to various national and regional regulations in the areas of medical devices, product safety, product claims, data protection, intellectual property rights, health and safety, competition, employment, taxes and anti-money laundering and antibribery & corruption (AML & ABC).
+Further, many of the Company's devices are subject to various medical related assessment (including clinical trials), clearance and approval processes that are required to place our products the market.
+Failure to comply these might lead to loss of sales permits in different markets, product recalls, reputational issues, civil and criminal actions leading to various direct and indirect damages to Optomed and our employees that are not completely covered by Optomed's insurance coverage.
+Especially, failures with respect to compliance with certain medical devices related regulations and processes may hinder the Company's devices' market access.